spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/performance-testing-in-staging-enivronments.md

 If you can't use real data in staging environments, we offer [test data](https://drive.google.com/drive/folders/1QvwDp2wGz6C4aqGI1O9nK7G9Q_U8UUS-?usp=sharing) for an expanding amount of use cases.
 We do not provide support for this data, but, if your use case is not covered, [contact support](https://spryker.force.com/support/s/knowledge-center) and we will try to accomodate.

-To improve load testing further, we recommend installing the [load testing tool](https://github.com/spryker-sdk/load-testing) as part of your environment or on a separate server.
+To improve load testing further, you can install the [load testing tool](https://github.com/spryker-sdk/load-testing) as part of your environment or on a separate server.